The Maryland Zoo in Baltimore: History

 In 2004, the zoo was struck by financial problems and was forced to reduce its collection size temporarily by closing parts of the zoo.
 The original Main Valley was closed due to its age, being incapable of holding animals comfortably with their older style of iron-barred cages and stone walls, and in addition, the Reptile House which is located some distance away from the main zoo in an adjacent section of the Park was closed.
 The reptiles, as well as gibbons, tigers, and snow leopards, were sent to other zoos and aquariums.
 By 2008, Baltimore's Maryland Zoo was featured in "America's Best Zoos 2008."

-On September 28, 2021, the zoo reopened the original Main Valley to guest as a walking path, providing the zoo's history and several historic landmarks.
+On September 28, 2021, the zoo reopened the original Main Valley to guests as a walking path, providing the zoo's history and several historic landmarks.
 "While there are some bird species still residing in the Crane Barn, which has been updated throughout the years, there are no animals in the old exhibits and cages as they are hopelessly outdated and non-functional, Animals will not be returning to the obsolete cages, but we have launched a planning process to consider ways to accommodate the return of animals to Main Valley at some point in the future.” said Kirby Fowler (The Maryland Zoo's President and CEO).